dontfollowsean/slackspot/README.md

 `SPOTIFY_SECRET`: Secret key used to interact with the Spotify API.

 `CONTACT_SLACK_USER`: Used in message displayed to slack users when there is an error processing a request.
-When a slack user ID or channel ID is provided (`<userID | channelID>`) a clickable link will be shown.
+When a slack user ID or channel ID is provided (`<@userID|#channelID>`) a clickable link will be shown.
 Default value is "an Admin".

 `SLACK_ADMIN_WEBHOOK`: Webhook used to send messages to administrators.
 For example a link to log in to a Spotify account on start up.
 This webhook can be for a channel or for a single user.

-`AUTH_CALLBACK`: Used by the Spotify API to finish authenticating a login request.
-Default value is "http://localhost/callback".
+`SLACKSPOT_HOST`: Domain name or IP address of slackspot server.
+Default value is `http://localhost`.